Same-sex marriage in Australia: Marriage Act 1961

-The Marriage Act 1961 is a federal act of the Parliament of Australia.
-It has been in effect since 1961 and governs the laws and regulations regarding lawful marriages in Australia.
-With respect to the recognition of same-sex unions, the Act has been amended in 2004 and 2017.

 2004 amendments

 On 27 May 2004, Attorney-General Philip Ruddock introduced a bill, intending to incorporate the-then common law definition of marriage into the Marriage Act 1961.
 In June 2004, the bill passed the House of Representatives, and the Senate passed the amendment by 38 votes to 6 on 13 August 2004.
 The bill subsequently received royal assent from Governor-General Michael Jeffery, becoming the Marriage Amendment Act 2004.
 The amendment specified that marriage meant "the union of a man and a woman to the exclusion of all others, voluntarily entered into for life."
 In addition, the bill banned the recognition of same-sex marriages entered into in other jurisdictions.
 Attorney-General Ruddock and other Liberals argued that the bill was necessary to protect the institution of marriage, by ensuring that the common law definition was put beyond legal challenge.
 Labor Shadow Attorney-General Nicola Roxon on the same day the amendment was proposed said that the party would not oppose the amendment, arguing that it did not affect the legal situation of same-sex relationships, merely putting into statute law what was already common law.
 The Family First senator supported the bill.

 Despite having the support of the major parties, the bill was contested by sections of the community, human rights groups and some minor political parties.
 The Greens opposed the bill, calling it the "Marriage Discrimination Act".
 The Australian Democrats also opposed the bill.
 Democrat Senator Andrew Bartlett stated that the legislation devalues his marriage, and Greens Senator Bob Brown (himself openly gay) referred to John Howard and the legislation as "hate[ful]".
 Brown was asked to retract his statements, but refused.
 Bob Brown additionally described Australia as having a "straight Australia policy", in reference to the 1901 immigration policy of a similar name.
 Not all Labor members were in support of the bill.
 During the bill's second reading, Anthony Albanese, Labor MP for Grayndler, said, "what has caused offence is why the Government has rushed in this legislation in what is possibly the last fortnight of parliamentary sittings.
 This bill is a result of 30 bigoted backbenchers who want to press buttons out there in the community."